ExpressionEngine/ExpressionEngine-User-Guide/source/modules/search/advanced.rst

 	category="not 2|8"

-**Note:** If a parent is excluded from the multiple select list, then its children will not be shown.
+.. note:: If a parent is excluded from the multiple select list, then
+	its children will not be shown.

 cat\_style=
 ~~~~~~~~~~~